-FOODLOGIK Streamlines 3rd Generation Family-Owned Bakery for Future Growth
+FOODLOGIK Bakery ERP Software Streamlines 3rd Generation Family-Owned Bakery for Future Growth

 Butt Foods have come a long way in 3 generations since opening the first curry house in Nottingham in 1973.
 Today the bakery business produces over 1 million products per week including Naan Breads, Pitta Breads and Artisan Breads for foodservice, pub chains, restaurants, and retail, successfully competing with larger industrial bakeries.

 Butt Foods see their strength as adding innovation to their products.
 The management team recognised that to unlock the huge potential and growth plans for the company, they needed to modernise their production processes and back-office systems to work smarter, more efficiently and collaboratively.
-Investing in high output production lines was one initiative – implementing Foodlogik food business management software was another.
+Investing in high output production lines was one initiative – implementing Foodlogik bakery ERP software was another.

 “The company had ambitious growth plans to double the size of the company in the next five years.
 We needed to modernise and streamline our business processes and bakery operations to enable that growth potential – Foodlogik was the answer.” said Danesh Butt, Managing Director

 Before implementing Foodlogik Butt Foods managed the bakery business on an array of Excel spreadsheets which had become very complex and interlinked.
 These were cumbersome to share across the company.
 The accuracy and timeliness of the data was becoming an issue and clouding business decision making.

 “Having accurate product costing and product profitability data is critical for me,” said Danesh Butt, Managing Director.
 “I need to be confident in the data so I can be more ambitious when tendering for new business.”

 The Foodlogik Solution

 The aim was to achieve a “paperless factory” with Foodlogik as the main tool to make that possible by removing spreadsheets and paper lists.